CN Mould & Plastic Limited

 Key factors influencing mold lifespan:

-1. Mold Structure: Optimal design (e.g., reliable guiding mechanisms, stress concentration mitigation) improves load-bearing capacity and reduces wear.
+1. Mold Structure: Optimal design (e.g., reliable guiding mechanisms, stress concentration mitigation) improves load-bearing capacity and reduces wear, a core focus of mold design and manufacturing.

 2. Material Selection: High-volume production requires premium materials with superior strength and durability.
 Address metallurgical defects to enhance performance.